dominikb1888/INCO/README.md

 - Get clarity about Domain, Users, and their Problems
 - Specify and Prioritize User Problems
 - Build simple "social" prototypes to facilitate communication and avoid spending useless time implementing "something": https://www.interaction-design.org/literature/article/design-thinking-get-started-with-prototyping

+### Session 6 - PROJECT PRESENTATIONS

+- Share an initial picture and a message for your project (1 min / per Project)

 ### Session 7 - Marks and Channels